jouni/j-elements/site/src/about.md

 The utilities are lower-level mixins and elements which help build components that are easier for other developers to use.

-- [`LightStyleElement`](/light-style-element) is a way to include built-in styling for a web component without the need to use shadow DOM
+- [Light Style Element](/light-style-element) is a way to include built-in styling for a web component without the need to use shadow DOM
-- [`MutationAnimationMixin`](/mutation-animation) makes it easy to animate elements in and out of the DOM
+- [Mutation Animation Mixin](/mutation-animation) makes it easy to animate elements in and out of the DOM
-- [`PortalElement`](/portal-element) provides a mechanism for escaping any stacking context, making it suitable as a base for reusable overlay components
+- [Portal Element](/portal-element) provides a mechanism for escaping any stacking context, making it suitable as a base for reusable overlay components
-- [`StylableMixin`](/stylable-mixin) allows developers using such components to be styled more freely, by allowing them to inject styles inside the shadow DOM
+- [Stylable Mixin](/stylable-mixin) allows developers using such components to be styled more freely, by allowing them to inject styles inside the shadow DOM

 ### Components